databricks-zerobus-ingest

 - At-least-once delivery: The connector provides at-least-once guarantees.
 Design consumers to handle duplicates.

-- Durability ACKs: Each ingested record returns an offset.
-Use
+- Durability ACKs: Each ingested record returns a

-wait_for_offset(offset)to confirm durable write.
-ACKs indicate all records up to that offset have been durably written. - No table management: Zerobus does not create or alter tables.
+RecordAcknowledgment.
+Useflush()to ensure all buffered records are durably written, or usewait_for_offset(offset)for offset-based tracking. - No table management: Zerobus does not create or alter tables.
 You must pre-create your target table and manage schema evolution yourself.

 - Single-AZ durability: The service runs in a single availability zone.
 Plan for potential zone outages.